Content Map Terms

 For more information on TB, including testing and home isolation, see HealthLinkBC File #51a Tuberculosis (TB), HealthLinkBC File #51b Sputum Testing for Tuberculosis (TB), and HealthLinkBC File #51c Home Isolation for Tuberculosis (TB).
 For more information about TB, including information about TB clinics and programs, visit BC Centre for Disease Control – Tuberculosis.

-The Public Health Agency of Canada recommends testing for people who have high risk for TB.
-These may include people who:footnote 1
+The Public Health Agency of Canada recommends TB testing for people at increased risk for TB infection.
+These may include those who:footnote 1

 • Live or spend time with someone who has TB.